 The planning process can be complex, especially given the range of land uses involved in the delivery of sustainable communities and the scope and breadth of issues that need to be considered and resolved.

 One of the most quoted reasons for delay in the planning process is the time taken to negotiate developer contributions and subsequently agree, and complete any required Section 106 (S106) Agreement.
 In addition the process has generally been criticised for a perceived lack of transparency, certainty and accountability.
-The current economic downturn continues to impact on land and property values and is also a key influence on the potential scope and scale of developer contributions.
+Recent market conditions have also had a key influence on the potential scope and scale of developer contributions.

 The negotiation and conclusion of a S106 can be both complex and time consuming, often with developer contributions being a “show stopping” issue.
 Whatever mechanisms are used for delivering necessary infrastructure ATLAS believes the need for strong project and process management is clear as a part of the overall framework of handling a large scale development.
 This would help to save time, improve transparency and certainty.